-Our status as a "foreign private issuer" allows us to adopt IFRS accounting principles, which are different than accounting principles under U.S. GAAP.
+Our status as a "foreign private issuer" allows us to adopt International Financial Reporting Standards, or IFRS, accounting principles, which are different than accounting principles under United States Generally Accepted Accounting Principles, or GAAP.

-We have adopted and presented our financial statements in accordance with IFRS as issued by the IASB.
-IFRS is an internationally recognized body of accounting principles that are used by many companies outside of the United States to prepare their financial statements; and the SEC recently permitted foreign private issuers such as our company to prepare and file their financial statements in accordance with IFRS rather than U.S. GAAP.
+We have adopted and presented our financial statements in accordance with International Financial Reporting Standards, or IFRS, as issued by the International Accounting Standards Board.
+IFRS is an internationally recognized body of accounting principles that are used by many companies outside of the United States to prepare their financial statements; and the SEC recently permitted foreign private issuers such as our company to prepare and file their financial statements in accordance with IFRS rather than U.S.

+GAAP.
 IFRS accounting principles are different from those of U.S. GAAP, and SEC rules do not require us to provide a reconciliation of IFRS accounting principles to those of U.S. GAAP.
 Investors who are not familiar with IFRS may misunderstand certain information presented in our financial statements.
 Accordingly, we suggest that readers of our financial statements familiarize themselves with the provisions of IFRS accounting principles in order to better understand the differences between these two sets of principles.